We're here to help!

 If you wish to make information about your organization available, you could provide us with an information piece(s) or brochure(s) on your firm or organization and we will make it available to students through our Career Services Office.

-The Career Development Office hosts or works with organizations to host a number of events throughout the year to provide students and organizations with opportunities to meet each other.
+The Career Development Office works with organizations to host a number of events throughout the year to provide students and organizations with opportunities to meet each other.
 Your firm can participate in the events of your choice.
 Typical events include:

 On-Campus Interviews – An On-Campus Interview Reception will be held annually to allow employers from other provinces to get to know Robson Hall students in a relaxed atmosphere.
 On-Campus interviews will be held annually.